 - Line an 8×8-inch pan with a piece of aluminum foil; butter the foil or grease it with nonstick spray.

 - In a heatproof bowl, placed over a pot of simmering water, melt together half of the white chocolate and half of the sweetened condensed milk.
 Once smooth, whisk in Thai tea and half of the baking soda.
+(Add half of the Thai tea first to see if it colors and melts into the white chocolate mixture readily; if not, stir about 2 teaspoons warm water into the remaining tea and whisk that in.
+This step may not be necessary.
+Just play by ear.)
 Spread the mixture into the prepare pan; smooth out the surface.
 Put the pan in the freezer for 5 minutes or in the refrigerator for 10 minutes.

 - In another heatproof bowl, melt together the remaining white chocolate and sweetened condensed milk over the same pot of simmering water.
 Once smooth, whisk in the remaining baking soda.